ANCL/fy690s_ws/README.md

 2. Run the master_launch.py control file (same as normal offboard control).
 3. Ensure att_control_type_ is set to "QSF_offset".
 4. For safety, the simulation can be started with control_mode set to "position", however once flying, change control_mode to either "attitude", "rate", or "torque" (NOT FUNCTIONAL YET, DO NOT USE) to begin flying with the QSF offset SLS controller.
 5. If necessary, tune gains to improve the performance.
+The trajectory can be changed during flight to the usual "hover", "circle", "figure8", etc.

 ## Vehicle Power/Actuator/Sensor Calibration